Matt-Eva/intro-to-hash-tables/README.md

 In reality, this array just works the way any normal array would - it has a series of indexes and a series of values associated with each index.
 "Bucket" is just a term that's often used when discussing hash tables.

-Here's a diagram from the wikipedia article on hash tables that illustrates this concept:
+Here's a diagram from the Wikipedia article on hash tables that illustrates this concept:

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/7/7d/Hash_table_3_1_1_0_1_0_0_SP.svg/315px-Hash_table_3_1_1_0_1_0_0_SP.svg.png"/>